SimonDanisch/Bonito.jl/docs/src/layouting.md

 end
 ```

-If we specify a height, while not specifiying a height for the elements, the space will be partitioned for the n children:
+If we specify a height, while not specifying a height for the elements, the space will be partitioned for the n children:

 ```@example 1
 App() do sess